constantinadrian/savour/TESTING.md

             - Result: As Expected the user it's logged in, redirects to the profile page and it's shown a flash message with ```Registration Successful!```.

+    - Login

+        1. Expected: If the user types an email that was not used for registration display the error flash message

+            - Testing: Used an email that was not registered before and press login

+            - Result: As Expected the user it's shown a flash message with ```Incorrect Email and/or Password ```.

+        2. Expected: If the user types a wrong password but the email is valid display the error flash message

+            - Testing: Used a registered email and type a random password

+            - Result: As Expected the user it's shown a flash message with ```Incorrect Email and/or Password ```.

     - Logout

         - Expected: When the user press the ```Logout``` remove the user from the session, redirect to the Login page and show a flash message